wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.4.8 - Released on 17 February 2023 =
+= 1.4.9 - Released on 13 April 2023 =

-* New: Latest WP and WC compatibility
+* New: WP(6.2) and WC(7.5.1) latest update
-* Fix: Renewal Order is not showing in WooCommerce order page while searching phone number
-* Fix: Fix PHP notice message
-* Fix: Text translation issue
-* Enhancement: search with subscription id subscription table
+* New : Stripe Sepa Direct Debit Card payment method added or enabled for subscription.
+* BUG Fix: Taxes different or extra class with work for subscription and its renewal order